xtrs84zk/PicArtApp-api/README.md

 git clone https://github.com/xtrs84zk/PicArtApp-api.git
 ```

-After is imported, configure pom.xml and resources/applicaction.properties.
+After everything has been imported, configure pom.xml and applicaction.properties.
+Then, build the project and run PicartappApplication.

 If everything is alright, your Spring Api should be listening on the configured port.